Hussain0327/AstroGuard/README.md

 - Customer segmentation using RFM and K-means
 - A/B test analysis with z-tests and confidence intervals

-**Streamlit Dashboard** - Multi-page app with:
-- KPI cards with period-over-period comparisons
-- Revenue trends with 7-day moving averages
+**Streamlit Dashboard** - Multi-page app with KPI cards, revenue trends with 7-day moving averages, customer segment breakdowns, and interactive filters.
-- Customer segment breakdowns
-- Interactive filters and drill-downs

 ### Data Engineering

-The pipeline handles real-world data problems.

 **ETL with Prefect** - Orchestrated flows for daily metric computation, incremental loads, and error handling.